medidhaRamakrishna/Angular/Udemy-master/Angular2AndBootstrap/README.md

-# GitHub info App using Angular2AndBootstrap
+# GitHub Info App using Angular2AndBootstrap

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.